GoingMerry-ThousandSunny/Usopp-Sniper_King/README.md

 ## Conclusion :

 Software design patterns help you as a programmer to create robust architecture.
-For that one need to have the right knowledge about how to use them.
+For that you need to have the right knowledge of it's usage.

 ## References :